christophe-cerin/mosquitto-clustering/README.md

 the available data.
 We do not assume that all the data are known before a treatment batch by batch.
 Our schema also has the potential to be adapted to other classes of machine learning algorithm.

+## Hints for the compilation with Makefile

+* We use std::stod() hence the flag -std=c++11.
+The version of gcc for a Raspian distribution (8.3) is not adequate.
+So on Raspberry we suggest to install Gcc release 10.x or higher ; Our initial implementation for Raspberry used get_float() (see sources) to convert string to double.
+* Some functions used Open-MP.
+The corresponding flags are not set in the Makefile.
+So, by default there is no parallelization.
+* Directories with prefixes RESULTS* contain datasets and results.
+Check .csv files.
+* Python files are for generating the reports of results.
+* Bash scripts are maily devoted to publish data to the MQTT server

+## Prerequisites

+You need to install the Mosquitto MQTT server (and client-side).
+Regarding Python, you need to install qrcode and image libraries as well as Scikit Learn.
+We assume that Iertools, Numpy, and Pandas are already installed on your system.